Take a Fresh Look at Recommender Systems from an Evaluation Standpoint: Introduction

 \section{Introduction}

+Out of all the papers published in SIGIR 2022, 27.5\% of them have titles that include the words ``recommender'' or ``recommendation''.\footnote{\url{https://dblp.org/db/conf/sigir/sigir2022.html}} This is a strong indication of research interests on Recommender Systems (RecSys) in the Information Retrieval (IR) community.
+As evaluation is also a traditional research topic in IR, it is interesting to study how recommendation algorithms are evaluated in general.
+More interestingly, a few recent papers report counter-intuitive observations made from experiments on recommender system, both in offline and online settings~\cite{ICTIR22Loyal,EMarket22consumer,BDR22Fairness,IPM21Venue,Perspective22forgetting}.

-Recently, a few papers report counter-intuitive observations made from experiments on recommender system (RecSys), both in offline and online settings~\cite{ICTIR22Loyal,EMarket22consumer,BDR22Fairness,IPM21Venue,Perspective22forgetting}.
-For example, \citet{ICTIR22Loyal} report that both users who spend more time and users who have many interactions with a recommendation system receive poorer recommendations, compared to users who spend less time or who have relatively fewer interactions with the system.
+Here are some example counter-intuitive observations. \citet{ICTIR22Loyal} report that both users who spend more time and users who have many interactions with a recommendation system receive poorer recommendations, compared to users who spend less time or who have relatively fewer interactions with the system.
 This observation holds on recommendation results by multiple models (\ie BPR~\cite{BPR}, Neural MF~\cite{neuMF}, LightGCN~\cite{lightgcn}, SASRec~\cite{SASRec} and TiSASRec~\cite{timeSasRec}) on multiple datasets including MovieLens-25M, Yelp, Amazon-music, and Amazon-electronic.
 On a large Internet footwear vendor, through online experiments, \citet{EMarket22consumer} observe that ``experience with the vendor showed a negative correlation with recommendation performance''.
-The factors considered under ``experience'' include the number of days since account creation and since the first shopping transaction respectively, and the number and the value of purchase transactions made in the past year.
-A recent study also reports that ``using only the more recent parts of a dataset can drastically improve the performance of a recommendation system''~\cite{Perspective22forgetting}.
-In this opinion paper, we interpret the reported counter-intuitive observations from two perspectives.
+The factors considered under ``experience'' include the number of days since account creation, number of days since the first shopping transaction, and the number and the value of purchase transactions made in the past year.
+Another study reports that ``using only the more recent parts of a dataset can drastically improve the performance of a recommendation system''~\cite{Perspective22forgetting}.